top of page

 Meeting In Person

 Our therapy office was designed with environmental friendliness in mind.
 Clean, sanitized, gently used furniture and accessories are used whenever possible, and supplies are natural, organic, recyclable, and compostable when possible.
 The office is free from direct animal products (fabrics, candles, etc) and is low-scent.
+There are a few options for seating (couch or chair, wood or fabric, cushion for the floor), and lighting (brightness and hue).
+There are a range of sensory tools and toys available (fidgets, weighted blankets, card decks, sand).
 We have filtered water, air filters in each room, hand sanitizer, and a sink in the waiting room if you would like to wash your hands or gather yourself before you leave.

 The office is up one flight of stairs and down a long hallway.
 There is elevator access in the building, no steps to entry, and a push button security system with a numeric code for entrance.